system-er/Godot3DInterpreter/README.md

 - added a window for commanderoutput, repeat last command with arrow-up in commander and a semanticanalyser at start checking undeclared variables
 - WHILE command that works til expression greater 0, GETKEY command and Lists, commands ITEM, SETITEM, COUNT
 - new Token NOTEQUAL <> , change command MAKE - variabledeclaration with MAKE "varname value, change with MAKE "varname = ...
-- new example interpreterprogram codebreaker.g3i, see picture
+- new example interpreterprogram codebreaker.g3i, see picture, new command PRINTTD